ayushshah21/Flashcards-p2/README.md

 By: **Ayush Shah**

-This web app: **extends the original flashcards app by adding user input checking and back button functionality **
+This web app: **allows users to work with flashcards to study, learn something new, or play a guessing game and test their knowledge of any particular topic **

 ## Features